unframed/JSONModel.php/README.md

 ?>
 ~~~

-Note that the type hint to `JSONModel`.
+That's it for CRUD.

-We have been so far with the "stock" controller class, dynamically defined models and the default `JSONMessage` class.
+Note that we have been so far with only the `JSONModel` class, dynamically defined models and associative arrays.

+What about extension classes, objects boxing and unboxing ?

 ### Box And Unbox

 People love ORMs because they box associative arrays in objects.

-To that effect the `JSONModel` class provides one interface `message($map, $encoded=NULL)` to eventually box associative arrays with whatever object suites all those lovable people.
+To that effect the `JSONModel` class provides one interface - `message($map, $encoded=NULL)` - to eventually box associative arrays with whatever object suites all those lovable people.

-Plus two methods where to unbox the object's arrays.
+Plus two methods where to unbox the object's arrays: `insert` and `replace`.

 ~~~php
 <?php